Creating Safe and Inclusive Housing Solutions for 2SLGBTQ+ Youth

 Acknowledgments

 This training module is the culmination of extensive collaboration and draws upon the significant contributions of numerous researchers, advocates, and individuals who have dedicated their work to addressing 2SLGBTQ+ youth homelessness.
-Our profound gratitude goes to Christina Hackett, Chloe Halpenny, Basia Pakula and Tiffany Schurr of Social Research and Development Canada.
+Our profound gratitude goes to Christina Hackett, Chloe Halpenny, Basia Pakula and Tiffany Scurr of Social Research and Development Canada.
 Their report, Safe, Stable and Long-Term: Supporting 2SLGBTQ+ Youth Along the Housing Continuum, has been instrumental in shaping the content of this training.

 We especially want to thank the young people involved in co-creating the SSLT study who shared their experiences of housing precarity and homelessness.